Securing SQL Server

 In corporate environments, you typically see perimeter firewalls: the outside world is scary and inside the boundaries is fine.

-In cloud environments, you often see on-device firewalls in order to provide finer-grained access to specific cloud services.
+In cloud (or zero-trust) environments, you often see on-device firewalls in order to provide finer-grained access to specific cloud services.

 Firewalls on my SQL Server Machine?

-For Azure SQL Database, you always want the firewall to be on.
-Save for very specific circumstances, full public access to your SQL Server instance is a very bad idea.
+For Azure SQL Database, always keep the firewall on.
+Full public access to your instance is almost never acceptable.

 Subnets, VLANs, and VNets